José Cuervo (song)

-After a successful duet pairing with David Frizzell for three years, Shelly West went on her own to establish herself as a solo artist.
-Since her mother was country music singer, Dottie West, success came easily with the release of this song in 1983.
+After a successful duet pairing with David Frizzell for three years, West went on her own to establish herself as a solo artist.
+Since her mother was country music singer Dottie West, success came easily with the release of this song in 1983.
 The song hit No. 1 on the Country charts and was West's second (and last) No. 1 since 1981's duet with David Frizzell, "You're the Reason God Made Oklahoma".
 The song provided a sales boost for the Jose Cuervo tequila company and brought even more success to West.
 The song was released on her first solo album, West by West.

 Content

 The song is about a woman who drank too much Jose Cuervo tequila the night before.

 The follow-up to her No. 1 hit was a Top 5 hit that same year titled, "Flight 309 to Tennessee".